What is GIT?

 Additionally, you can configure the username and email.

--You can clone the Git repository as a working copy or initializing an empty repository.
+- You can clone the GIT repository as a working copy or initialize an empty repository.

 Add something to the repository or create a new file.

 - git add

 git add or git add <filename> adds the changes to the staging area to be committed.

 git commits –m 'commit message' creates a commit out of the changes that have been added. ( commit is the term used for saving changes)